RestCheatSheet/platform-cheat-sheet/README.md

 define the platform as the digital server-side, back-end data and functionality, leaving the user experiences to be crafted (whether mobile, web or other) on top of that business functionality.

-This API-centric definition of 'platform' enables rapid user experience revision, more consistent user experience across devices, better channel adaptation, faster and cheaper third-party integrations, and increased innovation capabilities.
+This API-centric definition of 'platform':
+* Enables rapid user experience revision
+* More consistent user experience across devices
+* Better channel adaptation
+* Faster and cheaper third-party integrations
+* Increased innovation capabilities.

 Platform Ground Rules
 ---------------------